-District 234 students have the opportunity to be recognized by the State of Illinois for earning proficiency in English and additional languages.
-The Illinois State Board of Education's Seal of Biliteracy program will place an official seal on diplomas and confer official recognition on transcripts of those students who qualify.
+Ridgewood High School students have the opportunity to be recognized by the State of Illinois for being proficient in a foreign language and in English.
+The Illinois State Board of Education's Seal of Biliteracy program will place an official seal on meriting student diplomas and confer official recognition on their transcripts.
+According to Illinois State law, students who receive the Seal can earn up to two years of college World Language credit in any public college or university.
+Thirty-nine states now offer the Seal, which means that conference of the award may be transferable to out-of-state public universities.

 The Seal of Biliteracy is awarded to those whose proficiency level is equivalent to the Intermediate High scale set by the American Council on the Teaching of Foreign Languages.
-To qualify for the Seal of Biliteracy, seniors must:
+To qualify for the Seal of Biliteracy, seniors must prove proficiency in English and a World Language.

+To prove proficiency in English, students must

+- earn a minimum score of a 540 on the Evidence-Based Reading and Writing portion of the SAT exam or earn a minimum composite score of 21 on an official administration of the ACT, or - earn a minimum score of 18 on the English subject area test or - earn a minimum composite score of 4.8 on the ACCESS for ELLs exam,

+To prove proficiency in a World Language, students must:

-- Earn a minimum composite score of 21 on an official administration of the ACT, OR - Reach the ACT college readiness benchmark of 18 for the English subject area test OR - Earn a minimum score of 540 on the Evidenced Based Reading and Writing portion of an official administration of the SAT, OR - Earn a minimum overall composite score of 4.8 on the ACCESS for ELLs exam, AND - Have earned a 4 or a 5 on the AP language exam, OR - Earn a minimum of an I-5 on all components of ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam, a minimum of Intermediate High on all components of AVANT's STAMP 4S exam.
+- have earned a 4 or a 5 on the AP language exam or - earn a minimum score of an I-5 (Intermediate High) on all components of ACTFL's Assessment of Performance toward Proficiency in Languages (AAPPL) exam, or for languages not offered by the AAPPL, on the STAMP 4S exam.

 The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Thai.
-The STAMP 4S assessment is offered for Polish.
-For more information about this assessment, please contact the Assistant Principal at 708-697-5545.
+The STAMP 4S assessment is offered in Arabic, Hebrew, Hindi, and Polish.
+For more information about this assessment, please contact our Assistant Principal, Eric Lasky, at 708-697-5545.

-^{}This program is partially supported by a grant from the Illinois Arts Council Agency.
+stThis program is partially supported by a grant from the Illinois Arts Council Agency.